shotgunsoftware/tk-ci-tools/README.md

 - code style validation
 - running tests

 Code style validation is enforced by running the `pre-commit` hook on all the files in the repository.
-Tests are run on Windows, macOS and Linux and with both Python 2.7 and 3.7 using `pytest` and [`tk-toolchain`](https://github.com/shotgunsoftware/tk-toolchain)
+Tests are run on Windows, macOS and Linux using `pytest` and [`tk-toolchain`](https://github.com/shotgunsoftware/tk-toolchain)

-> Due to a technical limitation, Linux can't run Python 2.7 tests at the moment.

 # Learning more about Azure Piplines